DrBiplabGhosh/drbiplabghosh.github.io/_pages/about.md

 <h1>Welcome!</h1>

 <p align= "justify">
-My name is Biplab Ghosh and I am PDM Research Scholar at the Roeffaers's lab of KU Leuven, Belgium. <Br> Currently I am working on the nanoscale degradation mechanism in lead halide perovskite-based optoelectronic devices under external stimuli. <Br>
+My name is Biplab Ghosh and I am R&D Manager at Solar Energy Research Institute of Singapore. <Br> Currently I am leading a team for the development of industrially relevant perovskite-on-Si tandem solar cells. <Br>
-In parallel, I am working on the development of lead-free halide perovskites (you know the toxicity of lead). <Br>

 This website contains information about my research.
 Check the contact page for the contact information.